constantitus/tree-sitter-jai/README.md

 really write a simpler one, this is pretty much a mess.

-For anyone who wants to start writing one from scratch, here's some things to consider:
+For anyone who wants to start writing one from scratch, here are some things to consider:
 - The biggest one would be split identifiers (e.g. `this_is_split_for\   _alignment`), which are present pretty much everywhere in the modules shipped with the compiler.
 To parse them, you have to do it in `scanner.c`.
 And if you parse them in C, you have to handle all keywords (and perhaps the compiler declarations) in